MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/configure-caching-with-query-string-support-in-application-request-routing.md

 ---
-title: "Configure Caching with Query String Support in Application Request Routing | Microsoft Docs"
+title: "Configure Caching with Query String Support in Application Request Routing"
 author: rick-anderson
 description: "This section of the document applies to Microsoft Application Request Routing Version 2 for IIS 7 and Above.
-Goal To understand and configure caching with qu..." ms.author: iiscontent
+Goal To understand and configure caching with qu..." ms.date: 11/06/2009 ms.assetid: 523dd540-8c29-454a-b189-a799505d9ee0 msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/configure-caching-with-query-string-support-in-application-request-routing msc.type: authoredcontent
-manager: soshir
-ms.date: 11/06/2009
-ms.topic: article
-ms.assetid: 523dd540-8c29-454a-b189-a799505d9ee0
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/configure-caching-with-query-string-support-in-application-request-routing
-msc.type: authoredcontent
 ---